 RS Aero Foil Repair - A step by step guide

-A few weeks ago I was presented with an RS Aero dagger board and rudder blade that had multiple damaged areas to both the leading and trailing edges.
-The main surfaces of the foils had no damage, it was just the edges that need some repair work.
+A few weeks ago, I was presented with an RS Aero dagger board and rudder blade that had multiple damaged areas to both the leading and trailing edges.
+The main surfaces of the foils had no damage, it was just the edges that needed some repair work.

 Below are some images of the damaged RS foils.
-The damage may look bad, but with a few simple tools, a good warm day (or a heated workshop) an DIY'er can make a good repair, and get a fair finish with patience and plenty of 'elbow grease'.
+The damage may look bad, but with a few simple tools, a good warm day (or a heated workshop) any DIY'er can make a good repair, and get a fair finish with patience, and plenty of 'elbow grease'.

 Tools and materials that are needed to complete the work: